This post covers how to visit St Peter's Basilica in Vatican City.

 NOTE: there are many tour operators that offer guided tours of the basilica at different times, usually combining this with a tour of the Vatican Museums and the Sistine Chapel.

-There is a list of prohibited items inside St. Peters (as well as inside the Vatican) that you can view here.
+There is a list of prohibited items inside St Peter's Square (as well as inside the Vatican) that you can view here.
 There is a bag check.

 - Video Cameras